Harry0415/LWJGL/README.md

 # LWJGL

-To know how to implement this project, please refer [fp.ppt].
+To know how to implement this project, please refer [fp.pptx].